Last updated on January 15th, 2022 at 10:23 pm

 - Flying flakes of wood can get you an injury so always keep a safe distance from the machine.

-- Safety equipment is must don’t allow kids close to the machine at any cost.
+- Don’t allow kids close to the machine at any cost.

-- Keep the split wood in the sun for few days to let them dry.
+- Keep the split wood in the sun for a few days to let them dry.